The exact strength of the class forcing theorem: Forcing theorem implies truth predicate for

 \section{Forcing theorem implies truth predicate for $\mathcal{L}_{\Ord,\omega}$}

 In this section, we shall prove the implication $\ref{Main.atomic}\to\ref{Main.Truth-Ord-omega}$ in the main theorem.
 In order to do so, let us define a particular class forcing notion $\FA$, from whose atomic forcing relation we shall be able to extract a truth predicate.
 This is an adaptation and generalization of the forcing defined in~\cite[definition~2.4]{HolyKrapfLuckeNjegomirSchlicht2016:Class-forcing}, and the argument here is based on the analysis of~\cite[section~7]{HolyKrapfLuckeNjegomirSchlicht2016:Class-forcing}.
-Let $A$ be any proper class parameter.
+Let $A$ be a proper class parameter.
+Since the existence of a truth predicate relative to $A$ is invariant under finite changes of $A$, we can assume that $A$ has at least two elements and that $A\neq V$.
 Let $\Coll(\omega,V)$ be the class partial order having as conditions all finite injective partial functions $f\from\omega\to V$.
 This is the usual forcing to add a bijection from $\omega$ to $V$.
-To form $\FA$, we shall augment the forcing $\Coll(\omega,V)$ with additional conditions
+To form $\FA$, we take a disjoint union that augments the forcing $\Coll(\omega,V)$ with additional conditions, by setting

 where for $f\in\Coll(\omega,V)$ we define